- 13 min. read

-Amazon is the world’s biggest ecommerce platform, so it isn’t surprising that it frequently gets mentioned when discussing where to sell online.
+Amazon is the fourth most popular website in the United States, so it isn’t surprising that it frequently gets mentioned when discussing where to sell online.
 It’s not shocking, either, that it’s making more companies ask, “Should I sell on Amazon or my own website?”
 The answer to that question depends, and it depends heavily on your business.
 This post, however, aims to provide you with all the information you need to decide.

 Keep reading to learn more about the pros and cons of selling on Amazon versus your own website so that you can choose the best platform for your business.